amanjadon54/employee-management/README.md

 The dummy API for the payroll management system is present here: http://dummy.restapiexample.com

 ##CONSTRAINTS CONSIDERED
         1. name should only have alphabets.
         2. Salary should not be negative, should be numeric and must be greater than or equal to 1.
         3. Age must be in range 18 to 100 and must be numeric.

-##Opertions supported:
+##OPERATIONS supported:
         1. Create Employee : if employee name already exists, it will create a record with incremental name based approach.
         2. Fetch Employee By Name : will return all the employees having the name similar to the provided name.
                             Here, we are using fuzzy search.
 Hence, search of "bus" will return employee name albus if present.